-- The first method is to check the file extension to determine if its what you are expecting or not.
+- The first method is to check the file extension to determine if it’s what you are expecting or not.
 For example, if you are expecting a .exe file and you receive a .7zip file, then that file has probably been compressed.
-Similarly, once you are not sure of the extension, contact the sender and ask.
+Similarly, once you are unsure of the extension, contact the sender and ask.
 Please don’t extract a file that you don’t trust the extension.

-- Secondly, check the file extension and see if it falls within any compression/archiving formats such as zip, rar.
+- Secondly, check the file extension and see if it falls within any compression/archiving formats such as zip or rar.
 7zip, cab e.t.c.
 You can learn more here.

 - Another way to detect if a file looks compressed is to try to compress it.
-If you can’t significantly reduce the size, the file is probably compressed or encrypted.
+The file is probably compressed or encrypted if you can’t significantly reduce the size.

 - How to rename file extensions on your phone and computer

 - Using Blueftp to unzip / Extract / Decompress your zip files on Java Phones